open/close all folders

 - Shinichi Kudo from Detective Conan is already a famous Amateur Sleuth from the start and he has solved many crimes and misteries before the beginning of the story.

-- In Nanatsu No Taizai, the Seven Deadly Sins are already established Living Legends within the setting at the start of the series.
+- In The Seven Deadly Sins, the Seven Deadly Sins are already established Living Legends within the setting at the start of the series.

-- Souma Yukihira from Shokugeki No Soma has got 12 years cooking experience before he enters the first high school years of Tootsuki Culinary School.
+- Souma Yukihira from Shokugeki no Soma has 12 years cooking experience from working in his family restaurant before he enters the first high school years of Tootsuki Culinary School.

 - Spike Spiegel and Jet Black from Cowboy Bebop are characters with skills and pasts from the very start.
 Spike was a head enforcer for a huge gang and Jet was a notorious police officer nicknamed "The Black Dog" for his tenacity.